OmarPuig75/AudioBookConverter/README.md

 - Chapter editing — adjust and organize chapters before export
 - Custom cover art — add artwork for your library
 - Native .m4b export — plays natively in Apple Books, Overcast, and any standard audiobook player
-- Free & open — no subscription, no account required
+- Free to use — no subscription, no account required

 ## Demo